meilisearch/specifications/text/0012-asynchronous-updates.md

 #### Async flow

-* When making a written request (create/update/delete) against the search engine, it stores the operation received in a queue and returns a updateId.
-With this id, the operation update is trackable.
+* When making a written request (create/update/delete) against the search engine, it stores the operation received in a queue and returns a taskId.
+With this id, the operation task is trackable.
-* Each update received is treated following the order it has been received.
+* Each task received is treated following the order it has been received.
-* You can get the update status on the /updates route.
+* You can get the task status on the /tasks route.
-* Processed updates are marked as processed and kept in the operation list (available at `/indexes/:index\_uid/updates`).
+* Processed tasks are marked as processed and kept in the operation list (available at `/indexes/:index\_uid/tasks`).
 They won't be deleted.

 #### Which operations are async?